Tharuka926/ComputerVision_Project/README.md

 # Computer Vision Projects
 Scan document from live video feed and draw on air with a camera.
 These projects are available under their respective roject folders.
-The files not included in the project folders were implemented as part of the learning process for understnding the tools and functions of OpenCV.
+The files not included in the project folders were implemented as part of the learning process for understanding the tools and functions of OpenCV.

 ## Overview
 Beginner projects to develop a better understanding of the OpenCV library